Team

 Scott Votaw

 C. Scott Votaw, Georgia Film Academy's New Executive Director, is an entertainment arts and academic industries global expert.
-With over 25 years of experience working for production companies including Saban, Fox, Lucasfilm Ltd. and others, Scott has a deep knowledgebase of film production, 2D/3D animation, special FX, motion capture, post-production.
+With over 25 years of experience working for production companies including Saban, Fox, Lucasfilm Ltd. and others, Scott has a deep knowledge base of film production, 2D/3D animation, special FX, motion capture, and post-production.
 Through 10 years of education experience, he also holds expertise in current and trending production needs, training and educational circular creation and workforce development.
 Most recently, as an international consultant with CSV-Consulting, Scott worked for studio infrastructure providers, workforce development and emerging technology companies within the film and entertainment production sectors in the Asia-Pacific region.
-Prior to this, Scott supported efforts to grow the film and TV production industry in Georgia through maintaining a highly trained and industry standard workforce by creating/advising some of the most successful educational programs globally.
-Votaw also served as vice president of production and development for Classic Entertainment for seven years and president of KidzVid Entertainment for six years, overseeing creation of programing for the U.S. and global markets.
+Prior to this, Scott supported efforts to grow the film and TV production industry in Georgia through maintaining a highly trained and industry-standard workforce by creating/advising some of the most successful educational programs globally.
+Votaw also served as vice president of production and development for Classic Entertainment for seven years and president of KidzVid Entertainment for six years, overseeing creation of programming for the U.S. and global markets.

 Director of Academic Affairs